cparmstrong/rmstrong/README.md

 # rmstrong
 Clay's Helper Functions

 This is my package for storing some basic functions I use to help automate tasks or make projects simpler.

-Current functions include:

-* wrap_factor: when your axis text is a string and is ordered but also needs to be wrapped
-*
+I'm just now beginning the process of converting my miscellaneous functions stored in random ugly script files into properly documented function files that can be built into a proper R package.

+I'm starting with my simlest function (wrap_factor) and working on figure out how to get it to install and run properly.
+I'm going to add in some test data and hopefully build a vignette too.
+From there I'll add the other functions piece by piece.